Coach Richard Pitino and Gophers study transfer market for a big man

 College basketball teams with post player needs can’t wait too long.
 It’s like toilet paper rolls in these hard times.
 You need to snatch them up before they’re gone.

-Coach Richard Pitino has to prepare as if he could lose his starting frontcourt from this season, including Oturu, a sophomore All-America, and departing senior forward Alihan Demir, a former graduate transfer from Drexel.
+Coach Richard Pitino has to prepare as if he could lose his starting frontcourt from this season, including Oturu, a sophomore All-America, and departing senior forward Alihan Demir, a graduate transfer from Drexel.

 “We are currently looking to add the right piece or pieces this spring,” Pitino wrote in his blog earlier this week.
 “Obviously, we have to explore all options as Daniel’s situation evolves.”

 The 6-10 Oturu hasn’t officially declared early for the NBA draft, but he has begun the process and is widely projected to leave the Gophers and become a first-round pick.
 Replacing him would be no easy task.
-Pitino can offer a chance to play alongside Marcus Carr, who was a third-team All-Big Ten point guard last season as a sophomore.
+Pitino can offer a chance to play alongside Marcus Carr, who was a third-team All-Big Ten point guard this season as a sophomore.

 Five grad transfers ranked in the top 10 by ESPN.com as of Sunday were from the Ivy League, including Harvard forward Seth Towns, who picked Ohio State over Duke on Saturday.

-Yale’s 6-9 Jordan Bruner and 6-10 teammate Patrick Tape are also both being recruited by Duke.
-Tape told the Star Tribune that a Gophers assistant coach reached out to him a while ago but he’s heard nothing recently.
-That’s probably because Tape already visited Ohio State, Syracuse and USC — and Coach K’s likely selling he could replace All-America Vernon Carey.
+Yale’s 6-9 Jordan Bruner and former Columbia 6-10 forward Patrick Tape are also both being recruited by Duke.
+Tape told the Star Tribune that a Gophers assistant coach reached out to him a while ago but he has heard nothing recently.
+That’s probably because Tape already visited Ohio State, Syracuse and USC — and Duke coach Mike Krzyzewski is likely selling the chance replace All-America Vernon Carey.

-Minnesota’s biggest target, literally, is 7-3, 260-pound Loyola Marymount grad transfer Mattias Markusson, a Sweden native who has been talking a lot with the U coaching staff lately.

-Markusson redshirted last season, dealing with the death of his mother, but he averaged 10.2 points, 6.8 rebounds and shot 58% from the field two seasons ago.
+Minnesota’s biggest target, literally, is 7-3, 260-pound Loyola Marymount grad transfer Mattias Markusson, a native of Sweden who has been talking a lot with the U coaching staff lately.
+He redshirted last season, dealing with the death of his mother, but he averaged 10.2 points, 6.8 rebounds and shot 58.6% from the floor two seasons ago.

 “Minnesota is reaching out to me every other day,” Markusson told the Star Tribune.
 “We’ve had some great conversations, so I sure have interest in the program.”